rbbarbosa/Petit/tutorial/ex3_syntactic_analysis.md

 The command ``yacc -dv calc.y`` includes the ``v`` option, so it produces an extra text file with extension ``.output`` that gives verbose details on the LALR(1) states and all the conflicts.
 By inspecting the ``.output`` file it is possible to look at individual states and the operation done for each look-ahead token.

-The conflicts are due to the unspecified associativity and precedence of operators.
+The conflicts are due to the unspecified _associativity_ and _precedence_ of operators.
 Arithmetic operators are generally _left associative_ following the convention of evaluating expressions in a left-to-right manner.
 Another convention establishes that the multiplication ``'*'`` and division ``'/'`` operators have higher _precedence_ than the addition ``'+'`` and subtraction ``'-'`` operators.
-Imposing these conventions can be achieved by rewriting the grammar to introduce terms and factors; more conveniently, _yacc_ provides a way to specify how to solve conflicts without modifying the grammar, which we examine in the exercises below.
+Imposing these conventions could be achieved by rewriting the grammar to introduce terms and factors; more conveniently, _yacc_ provides a way to specify how to solve conflicts without modifying the grammar, which we examine in the exercises below.

 ## Exercises